George Martin: Magical Mystery Tour, "All You Need Is Love", and Yellow Submarine (1967–1968)

-In March 1969, the Beatles rejected a proposed mix by Johns for a Get Back LP, scuttling hopes for a public release in the near term.
-The next month, they released "Get Back" as a single—though without a producer credit, as EMI was unable to determine whether Martin or Johns deserved the credit.
-"Get Back" reached no. 1 in the UK and US.
+In March 1969, the Beatles rejected Glyn Johns' proposed mix for a Get Back LP, scuttling hopes for a public release in the near term.
 In May, Martin and Johns worked together on another mix of Get Back—which the Beatles also rejected.
 Martin began at this time to consider that the Beatles might be finished as a commercial act.
-The Beatles rejected yet another Glyn Johns mix of the album in January 1970.
+The Beatles rejected yet another Johns mix of the album in January 1970.
 Martin supervised the final Beatles recording session (without Lennon) on 3 January 1970, when the group recorded "I Me Mine".
-In early March 1970, "Let It Be" was released and reached no. 1 in the US (and no. 2 in the UK).

-In late March and early April 1970, Phil Spector remixed the album—now known as Let It Be—and added a series of orchestral and choral overdubs to several tracks.
-Martin (along with McCartney) was critical of these embellishments, calling them "so uncharacteristic of the clean sounds the Beatles had always used".
+In March and April 1970, Phil Spector remixed the album—now known as Let It Be—and added orchestral and choral overdubs to several tracks.
+Martin, along with McCartney, was critical of these embellishments, calling them "so uncharacteristic of the clean sounds the Beatles had always used".
 The album was finally released in May 1970, after McCartney had publicly announced he was leaving the Beatles.
 When EMI informed Martin that he would not get a production credit because Spector produced the final version, Martin commented, "I produced the original, and what you should do is have a credit saying 'Produced by George Martin, over-produced by Phil Spector'."